-- 5.0.1 Geologically, the soil character is a mixture of lias clay, ironstone and Northampton sand which gives rise to a number of springs within the Parish.
+- 5.0.1 The Parish is located in Landscape Charcter Type 3 Undulating Hills and Valley (LCT 130 and specifically Landscape Character Area 13a: Woodford Halse and Weedon Bec (LCT13).
+The 'Daventry Landscape Character Assessment' sets out the characteristics for this landscape character area and a strategy for conserving and enhancing the landscape. - 5.0.2 Geologically, the soil character is a mixture of lias clay, ironstone and Northampton sand which gives rise to a number of springs within the Parish.
 This sandstone is iron rich, making it 'a warm brown with a hint of orange' and the colour of the stone varies considerably both within and between blocks.
-The soil on top is free draining which provides excellent grazing for sheep and cattle as well as good arable soil. - 5..0.2 There are long views across the Parish afforded by the open countryside.
+The soil on top is free draining which provides excellent grazing for sheep and cattle as well as good arable soil. - 5..0.3 There are long views across the Parish afforded by the open countryside.
 The field boundaries are marked by rich and varied hedgerows.
 The Parish contains approximately 7km of footpaths within its boundaries; there are woods, coppices and ponds, both natural and man-made across the parish.
-See map at Appendix 1. - 5.0.3 The local topography is rapidly undulating and covered by a patch work of differing arable and livestock fields, broken up by a network of hedgerows and sporadic woodland/ copses. - 5.0.4 Within the Parish is Ramsden Corner Plantation, a 3.2 hectare biological Site of Special Scientific Interest, see map at Appendix 2.
+See map at Appendix 1. - 5.0.4 The local topography is rapidly undulating and covered by a patch work of differing arable and livestock fields, broken up by a network of hedgerows and sporadic woodland/ copses. - 5.0.5 Within the Parish is Ramsden Corner Plantation, a 3.2 hectare biological Site of Special Scientific Interest, see map at Appendix 2.
 It is managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
 A stream runs through this valley site, which is acidic grassland, woodland and scrub on clay and sand.
 Plants such as wood millet, wood-sorrel and wood vetch are indicators of ancient woodland.
-Opposite-leaved golden-saxifrage is found in wet flushes. - 5.0.5 There are also three areas within the Parish which are designated as County Wildlife Sites (Woodhill Plantation, Stowe Wood and Stowe Spinney) and four other sites which Northamptonshire Biodiversity Record Centre have designated as 'potential wildlife sites' (Site 458, Site 460, Site 461 and the site named Litchborough Fen North, near the radar memorial).
+Opposite-leaved golden-saxifrage is found in wet flushes. - 5.0.6 There are also three areas within the Parish which are designated as Local Wildlife Sites (Woodhill Plantation, Stowe Wood and Stowe Spinney) and four other sites which Northamptonshire Biodiversity Record Centre have designated as 'potential wildlife sites' (Site 458, Site 460, Site 461 and the site named Litchborough Fen North, near the radar memorial).
 In the north of the parish lies the Grand Union Canal which is part of the counties 'Nene Valley Nature Improvement.'
-See map at Appendix 2. - 5.0.6 Hedgerows are a significant visual amenity in the parish and perform important roles as stock proof boundaries as well as wildlife corridors.
-Many of the hedges are a result of the Enclosure Act in the 18th Century. - 5.0.7 The Parish is bounded by open countryside which has been protected by the use of 'village confines' for planning development purposes.
+See map at Appendix 2. - 5.0.7 Hedgerows are a significant visual amenity in the parish and perform important roles as stock proof boundaries as well as wildlife corridors.
+Many of the hedges are a result of the Enclosure Act in the 18th Century. - 5.0.8 The Parish is bounded by open countryside which has been protected through Policy RA6 Open Countryside of the Settlements and Countryside Local Plan Part 2.
 This has successfully preserved its character and is valued by villagers.
-A comparison between the village confines' and the Tithe Maps of 1839 shows that very little has changed in 180 years see Settlement Patterns, below.
+A comparison between the extent of the village and the Tithe Maps of 1839 shows that very little has changed in 180 years see Settlement Patterns, below.